 Custom wedding coins are an ancient wedding tradition that has become increasingly popular in recent years.
-Coins add an extra romantic and spiritual aspect to the ceremony.
+Custom challenge coins add an extra romantic and spiritual aspect to the ceremony.

 The Origin of Custom Wedding Coins

 The custom evolved over the centuries.
-As practiced today in some Hispanic, Latino and Filipino cultures, the custom is known as “las arras.”
+As practiced today in some Hispanic, Latino and Filipino cultures, the custom is known as “las arras matrimoniales.”

 While no one knows exactly when the tradition began, historians generally agree it began around th 11th century.
-Traditional las arras at a wedding today involves 13 gold or silver coins placed inside a decorated box.
-With the tradition especially popular in Catholic wedding ceremonies, the number of coins represent Jesus and his 12 apostles.
+Traditional las arras matrimoniales at a wedding today involves 13 gold or silver coins placed inside a decorated box.
+With the tradition especially popular in Catholic wedding ceremonies, many say the number of coins represent Jesus and his 12 apostles.
 Others say the ceremony represents the 12 months of the year, plus one coin to represent supporting the poor.

 Another common explanation indicates the coins represent each month of the year, plus a little more to give to the poor.